Acxiom/metalus/spark-pipeline-engine/readme.md

 ### Execution Plan
 The **PipelineDependencyExecutor** object allows pipelines to execute in parallel and express dependencies between pipelines or groups of pipelines.
 Using a list **PipelineExecution** traits, the executor will build an execution graph that is executed in a threaded manner.
+Each execution is responsible for processing a chain of pipelines using the pipeline execution shown in the **Pipeline** section below.

 When one execution is dependent on another, the *globals* and *parameters* objects will be taken from the final **PipelineContext** and injected into the globals object as a map keyed by the id from the *PipelineExectution*.